Peace and Global Scholars Program

 Livia Marga is majoring in Mathematics Secondary Education and is a part of the class of 2022.
 Livia was born in Slovakia, Europe, but was raised in Stroudsburg, Pennsylvania.
 In the summer, she was fortunate to have taught a twenty middle school students about German Language and enlightened them about German culture twice a week.
 Through the Global Scholars program, Livia hopes to travel abroad to meet people of various cultures so that she can bring a piece of the world back into her future classrooms.

 Noah Stetler is an International Business major from Mifflinburg, PA.
 Noah is considering minoring in Spanish and, to further his language skills, would like to study abroad in Argentina.
 He is interested in working for a multinational corporation by expanding offices and businesses abroad.
 Language and travel have always been two of Noah's keen interests, and he is looking to further his knowledge of both of these areas by being a global scholar.

 Zekiel Taliaferro is a member of the Class of 2022.

 Madelyn Vingom is a member of the Class of 2022.

 Benefits of the Program

-- An integrated educational program that will provide participants with the skills and knowledge to be global citizens.
+- A holistic educational program designed to integrate seamlessly with the educational and extracurricular activities each scholar is already involved in to provide them with the skills and knowledge to be global citizens.